How to Calculate JEE Main 2026 Rank from Percentile Score?

 A:

-JEE Main 2025 normalisation process is done by the authority to ensure all candidates scores are at an equal level regardless of the difficulty level of the session.
+JEE Main 2026 normalisation process will be done by the authority to ensure all candidates' scores are at an equal level, regardless of the difficulty level of the session.

 Articles